 First, try long-pressing on an ad and then tapping Copy URL.

 If that doesn't work, disconnect from any internet or cellular service, then click or tap the ad.
 The ad will attempt to open in a browser window, but because there's no service it will not load.
-However, the click string will be exposed in the URL.
+However, the click string is exposed in the URL.
 This approach can also be used on a computer.